ponzaaa/signal_project/README.md

 # Cardio Data Simulator

 The Cardio Data Simulator is a Java-based application designed to simulate real-time cardiovascular data for multiple patients.
 This tool is particularly useful for educational purposes, enabling students to interact with real-time data streams of ECG, blood pressure, blood saturation, and other cardiovascular signals.
+Student added part at the end.

 ## Features